Frequently Asked Questions about Southern Flounder Management

 The N.C.
 Saltwater Fishing Tournament (Citation Program) will not issue citations for flounder during the recreational season closure.

-Recreational fishermen take approximately 2.1 million fishing trips that target or catch flounder every year.
-While individual fishermen may not harvest many fish per trip, once this number is multiplied by the number of trips taken each year the harvest adds up quickly.
+Recreational fishermen take between 500,000 and 1 million fishing trips that target or catch flounder every year, during and outside of the harvest season.
+While individual fishermen may not harvest many fish per trip, the total catch from all trips can be significant.

-During the one month-long 2022 flounder season, recreational fishermen removed 226,995 pounds of southern flounder.
-This number is primarily harvest, but also includes the fish that die after being released.
-This was over the approved allowable removals of 170,655 pounds.
+During the two week-long 2023 flounder season, recreational fishermen removed 241,609 pounds of southern flounder (includes hook and line and gigs).
+This number is primarily harvest, but also includes the fish that die after being released (dead discards).
+The total catch is over the adjusted allowable removals of 114,315 pounds.
+Since the adoption of Amendment 3, the recreational fishery has exceeded their total allowable catch each year.

 Recreational Hook and Line Southern Flounder Catch